kaloom/kubernetes-kactus-cni-plugin/README.md

 As pre-requiste make sure that you have setup your Kubernetes cluster with kactus cni-plugin, see the Setup section for details.

-For the sake of simplicity, the networking technologies we're going to isolate L2 networks is vlan where the master network device on the host is `eth0` (if the network device on the host is not `eth0` need to update `examples/green-net.yaml` and `examples/blue-net.yaml`)
+For the sake of simplicity, the networking technologies we're going to use in order to isolate the L2 networks is vlan (i.e. IEEE 802.1Q) where the master network device on the host is `eth0` (if the network device on the host is not `eth0` you need to update `examples/green-net.yaml` and `examples/blue-net.yaml`)

 ## create 2 Pod each of which is attached to 2 networks `green` and `blue`, these would be available at Pod startup